Organization

 create cancel

-The owner have full control over all the resources and actions.
-The admin have full control over all the resources except for deleting the organization or changing the owner.
-The member have no control over any of those action other than reading the data.
+The owner has full control over all the resources and actions.
+The admin has full control over all the resources except for deleting the organization or changing the owner.
+The member has no control over any of those actions other than reading the data.

 Custom Permissions

-the plugin providers easy way to define your own set of permission for each role.
+The plugin provides an easy way to define your own set of permissions for each role.

 Create Access Control